HeikesFootSlave/deck-update-check/README.md

 ## deck-update-check
-When you launch Desktop Mode, this script checks to see if a SteamOS update has happened, and if so, offers (using a system notification modal from [notify-send](https://man.archlinux.org/man/notify-send.1.en)) to re-install previously specified pacman packages. (listed in the file `packages-to-install`)
+When you launch Desktop Mode, this script checks to see if a SteamOS update has happened, and if so, offers (using [notify-send](https://man.archlinux.org/man/notify-send.1.en)) to re-install previously specified pacman packages. (listed in the file `packages-to-install`)

-If accepted, it then prompts for a sudo password with [kdesu](https://api.kde.org/frameworks/kdesu/html/index.html), and then attempts the re-install (`install_pacman_packages.sh`).
+If accepted, it then prompts for a sudo password with [kdesu](https://api.kde.org/frameworks/kdesu/html/index.html), and then attempts the re-install (using `install_pacman_packages.sh`).

 If the re-install is successful, it runs `post_update.sh`.
-Add any commands you want to this file. (start docker containers, conky, whatever).
-This file is created on first run (if not already present).
+Add any commands you want to this file.
+The file is created on first run (if not already present).

-If the re-install fails, it offers to open a log file that contains the output from `install_pacman_packages.sh`, so you can (hopefully) debug.
+If the re-install fails, it offers to open the log file (`last_update.log`), so you can (hopefully) debug.

-The output from `install_pacman_packages.sh` is saved to `last_update.log`.
-The SteamOS release info is saved to `.last_steamos_release`.

 ### Installation:
 1. Clone this repo. (somewhere in /home/deck, or elsewhere that won't get overwritten by SteamOS updates)
-2. Add the package names you want to be installed to `packages-to-install`. (if you dont, this file will be created on first run, and populated with 'x11vnc conky')
+2. Add the package names you want to be installed to `packages-to-install`. (if you dont, the file will be created on first run, and populated with 'x11vnc conky')
 3. Manually execute `check_if_updated.sh` once to add an entry for the script to KDE's autostart, install/update packages, and create `post_update.sh`.
 4. *(Optional)* Update `post_update.sh` to include any additional commands you want run after the packages are re-installed.